 The problem of the optimal alignment of two sequences as addressed by the algorithm of Needleman & Wunsch is as follows.
 We are given two sequences of elements and an M times N score matrix W where M and N are the numbers of elements in the first and second sequence.
 The scoring matrix is composed of scores W{ij} describing differences between elements i and j from the first and second sequence respectively.
 The goal is to obtain an optimal set of equivalences that match elements of the first sequence to the elements of the second sequence.
-The equivalence assignments are subject to the following "progression rule": for elements i and k from the first sequence and elements j and k from the second sequence, if element k is equivalenced to element k is greater than k is greater than k in k is greater than k in k i formulae that give a matrix \mathcal{D} are:
+The equivalence assignments are subject to the following "progression rule": for elements i and k from the first sequence and elements j and l from the second sequence, if element i is equivalenced to element j, if element k is equivalenced to element l and if k is greater than i, l must also be greater than j.
+The optimal set of equivalences is the one with the smallest alignment score.
+The alignment score is a sum of scores corresponding to matched elements, also increased for occurrences of non-equivalenced elements (ie gaps).
+For a detailed discussion of this and related problems see [Sankoff & Kruskal, 1983].

-We summarize the dynamic programming formulae used by Modeller to obtain the optimal alignment since they differ slightly from those already published [Sellers, 1974, Gotoh, 1982].
-The recursive dynamic programming
+We summarize the dynamic programming formulae used by MODELLER to obtain the optimal alignment since they differ slightly from those already published [Sellers, 1974, Gotoh, 1982].
+The recursive dynamic programming formulae that give a matrix \mathcal{D} are: